Admission

 - Preparation : 12 x 13 + 12 x 1 = 168 hours

-Therefore, the total workload for this course is 39 + 168 = 207 hours.
-This specific course has a workload of 8 ECTS credits.
+Therefore, the total workload for this course is: 39 + 168 = 207 hours, which corresponds to 8 ECTS credits.